 Did you know begonias originated in a tropical climate?
 They thrive best in places with higher humidity, making their overall care a little bit different than that of a regular houseplant.
 If you live in a drier place, you may find yourself wanting a small humidifier to help the plant thrive.
 But what matters most is the basic care and space you give your begonia — and that starts with watering.
 Without the best care, you won’t get to enjoy the beautiful flowers that begonias offer as much as you wish.

 Step 2: Be careful not to overwater it.
 It’s always good to keep your plant in a pot that has good drainage, so when the water starts to come out at the bottom, you’ll have an indicator to stop watering.

-Once the begonia is more mature, you’ll want to test the soil to see if it’s dry enough before you water again.
+Step 3: Test the soil to see how dry it is before watering mature begonias.
 If you stick your finger in and the soil is dry to your first knuckle, you’ll know that it’s time to water your begonia!
 This little trick will also help prevent you from overwatering the plant.

 Luckily, the same rules for watering outdoor begonias work when you’re watering begonias indoors!
 In a pot with good drainage, wait to water the begonia until the top portion of the soil is dry and be wary of overwatering.
 Having a pot with good drainage will allow excess water to drain from the soil and prevent the plant from sitting in stagnant water.